Atom Learning logo

 Planning

-Space will be provided in the question booklet for your child to plan their creative writing piece.
-This will not be marked, but they should use this time to structure their ideas and organise their thoughts.
-They may wish to write notes, plot out the steps in their story, or draw a spider diagram.
-They will not be able to write on the answer sheet during the planning time.
+• They may wish to write notes, plot out the steps in their story, or draw a spider diagram.
+They won't be able to write on the answer sheet during the planning time.

 Writing